-The mighty megamouth shark is actually a member of the filter-feeding-shark trio, the other two being the whale shark and the basking shark - and all of them having special plankton-luring luminous mouth organs that give them their advantage.
-And despite being the smallest of the bunch, the megamouth shark can grow up to 18 feet in length, with nearly 1/4 of its massive body being occupied by its mouth alone.
+The mighty megamouth shark is actually a member of the filter-feeding shark trio, the other two being the whale shark and the basking shark - all of them have special plankton-luring luminous mouth organs that give them their advantage.
+Despite being the smallest of the trio, the megamouth shark can grow up to 18 feet in length, with nearly one-quarter of its massive body being occupied by its mouth alone.

-It has a uniquely defined snout that resembles a rather nasty goblin, but its odd-looking, protruding forehead is actually rather remarkable as it contains a special sensing organ full of jelly-filled pores called "ampullae of Lorenzini," allowing the shark to pick up the electric and magnetic fields produced by other organisms.
+It has a uniquely defined snout that resembles a rather nasty goblin, but its odd-looking, protruding forehead is actually remarkable, as it contains a special sensing organ full of jelly-filled pores called "ampullae of Lorenzini," allowing the shark to pick up the electric and magnetic fields produced by nearby prey.

 The swell shark doesn't grow to great lengths, reaching a maximum of only 43 inches.
 It makes its home among the algae-covered floors of the subtropical Pacific Americas, where it hunts shellfish and other smaller, easily snagged fish.
 An interesting defense mechanism of this shark is that, when it's scared, it can bend its entire body into the shape of a "U" and suck up water into its stomach, markedly increasing its size and making it difficult to bite.